 Short-term/holiday let regulations published

-Following two public consultations, the Scottish Government has laid draft legislation before Parliament to bring in regulation of the short-term/holiday let sector.
+Following two public consultations, the Scottish Government has laid two pieces of draft legislation before Parliament to bring in regulation of the short-term/holiday let sector.

 The Scottish Government intends to produce a guidance document in spring 2021 for those operating holiday/short-term lets.
 We will share a link to this document with members once it is published.